postmanlabs/pmquickstarts/site/pmguides/src/google-oauth-in-postman/google-oauth-in-postman.md

 Selecting allow will generate an authorization code and redirect you back to the callback URL with the authorization code included in the callback URL.

 The callback URL will prompt you to navigate back to Postman to complete the authorization process or cancel.
-You will see a successful model once you accept this prompt and will be navigated back to Postman.
+You will see a successful modal once you accept this prompt and will be navigated back to Postman.

 ![Open Postman Prompt](assets/open-postman-prompt.png)